* Chinese yuan weak after one-week jump the day before

-The fall in the yuan mirrored analysts’ views that the delay in tariffs, although a positive step, wasn’t even close to resolving the US-China trade war.
-A strengthening of the Japanese yen on Wednesday also reinforced these views and showed that risk appetite hasn’t fully made a comeback to the financial markets.
+The fall in the yuan and the rise in yen mirrored analysts’ views that the delay in tariffs, although encouraging, wasn’t even close to resolving the U.S.-China trade war.

-Weaker-than-expected Chinese economic data contributed to yuan falls.
-China’s closely watched industrial output rose in July at the slowest pace in more than 17 years.
-“The lack of visibility on trade war outlook means that yesterday’s price action (rise in yuan, fall in yen) is unlikely to translate into a long-lasting trend,” said ING analysts in a note to clients.
-“One should not get carried away,” they said.
+Chinese economic data, meanwhile, showed that the world’s second-largest economy continued to slow.
+Industrial output rose in July at the slowest pace in more than 17 years.
+“The lack of visibility on trade war outlook means that yesterday’s price action (rise in yuan, fall in yen) is unlikely to translate into a long-lasting trend,” ING analysts said, urging clients not to “get carried away”.

-The offshore yuan jumped to a one-week high against the dollar on Tuesday after U.S. President Donald Trump backed off his Sept.
-1 deadline for 10% tariffs on remaining Chinese imports, delaying duties on cellphones, laptops and other consumer goods.
-The announcement was made following renewed trade discussions between U.S. and Chinese officials.
+The offshore yuan had jumped to a one-week high against the dollar on Tuesday after U.S. President Donald Trump backed off his Sept.
+1 deadline for imposing 10% tariffs on remaining Chinese imports, delaying duties on cellphones, laptops and other consumer goods.
+The announcement came after renewed trade discussions between U.S. and Chinese officials.

-On Wednesday, however, the yuan was down by 0.4% versus the greenback at 7.0360, staying below the psychological level it breached last week when the 10% tariffs were announced.
-On Wednesday, China had fixed the onshore yuan at 7.03, “the only sign so far of China making any concessions” to the United States, said Esther Reichelt, an analyst at Commerzbank.
+China fixed the onshore yuan at 7.03, “the only sign so far of China making any concessions” to the United States, said Esther Reichelt, an analyst at Commerzbank.